 Any time your skin is wounded, scar tissue forms while new permanent tissues are being generated.
 Surgery is a more extreme example.
 Some people use vitamin E products immediately after a surgery wound has healed to help prevent scarring.

 The research on coconut oil for surgical scars is mixed.
-One 1999 study found that vitamin E worsened surgical scar appearance on human participants.
+One found that vitamin E worsened surgical scar appearance on human participants.

-These results differed from a 2010 rat study that observed improvements from wounds with coconut oil.
+These results differed from a that observed improvements from wounds with coconut oil.
 Researchers in this study suggest that the oil lead to increased collagen production, which helped the skin tissues heal quicker.

 On the flip side, another study on post-surgery scarring found that vitamin E helped prevent keloids from developing after surgery.
 Keloids are types of hypertrophic scars that look like masses of raised tissues in a given area.